OlajideOlagunju/GCP_Mage_Data_Pipeline/README.md

 # Resolution Rate for Work Orders | Google Cloud & Mage Pipeline
-An end-to-end data pipleline solution to process and analyze Maintenance Work Orders using Mage, Google BigQuery, Cloud SQL, and Looker Studio.
+An end-to-end data pipleline solution to process and analyze Maintenance Work Orders using Mage, Google BigQuery, MariaDB, and Looker Studio.
 This prject features integration of cloud tools for scalable data storage, transformation, and visualization based on Client requirements.

 # Business Case